dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/about-database-permissions.md

 Database permissions are access rights and privileges granted to users or roles within a database or data platform.
 They help you specify what actions users or roles can perform on various database objects, like tables, views, schemas, or even the entire database.

-ARE THEY DIFF FROM MODEL GOVERNANCE BC CONTROLS THE DATABASE PERMISSIONS?

 ## Why are they useful